morpha21/impala/README.md

 # Usage:

-Currently, it nees two arguments: the command, which can be either "dither", "blur" or "gray"; and the image path.
+Currently, it needs two arguments: the command, which can be either "dither", "blur" or "gray"; and the image path.

 For example, if you have an image /home/me/Pictures/MyPicture.png and wants to do the dithering, you need to: